Jerry Barber: Professional career

+Personal life

-Barber and his wife Lucile, who died of cancer in 1968, had five children: Tom, Nancy, twins Sandra and Sally, and Roger.
+Barber and his wife Lucile, who died as a result of cancer in 1968, had five children: Tom, Nancy, twins Sandra and Sally, and Roger.

 Barber died in Glendale, California at the age of 78, after having mitral valve prolapse and suffering a stroke.

+In popular culture

+In 1966, he portrayed himself in a guest appearance on episode #23 ("Watch the Birdie") of the television situation comedy I Dream of Jeannie.